 (a) Strictly necessary cookies.
 These are cookies that are required for the operation of our Website.

 (b) Analytical/performance cookies.
-These cookies allow us to recognise and count the number of visitors and to see how visitors move around our Website.
+These cookies allow us to recognize and count the number of visitors and to see how visitors move around our Website.
 This helps us to improve the way the Website works, for example, by ensuring that users are finding what they are looking for easily.

 (c) Third-Party Cookies.
 We use certain third-party cookies which are placed on your device by other websites.
 These cookies are placed by Google Analytics or Google AdWords, and their function is discussed further below.